EmmetCooper/ore-infinium/README.md

 * SDL 2.0+ (http://www.libsdl.org/hg.php)

+* SDL_image for loading images so we can use them as textures

 * protobuf (google's libprotobuf. needs both the library and the 'protoc' binary, which e.g. ubuntu ships in a separate package